jptaranto/homebridge-roon-outputs/README.md

 # Homebridge Roon Outputs

-Add your Roon Outputs to Homekit.
+Add your Roon Outputs to Apple Homekit.
 This platform plugin uses the [Roon Node API](https://github.com/RoonLabs/node-roon-api) and the [SmartSpeaker](https://developers.homebridge.io/#/service/SmartSpeaker) service to automatically create accessories from all your Roon outputs that show up as real speakers in Homekit.

-### Functionality
+## Functionality

 **You must have iOS 13.4 or later.**

 All your outputs (non-private) will show up in Homekit (after you add them one by one, see instructions below).

-Currently the `SmartSpeaker` service is extremely limited and all it only has the following functionality:
+Currently the `SmartSpeaker` service is extremely limited and it only has the following functionality:

 - Showing the current status of each output (Playing, paused, or stopped).
-- Pausing/Playing each output (unless that output is stopped).
+- Pausing/playing each output (unless that output is stopped).

 However the `SmartSpeaker` service does show some promise.
-Although it is all based on Airplay 2, there is a chance if somewhat slim that we'll also be able to control volume and other transport controls later on.
+Although it is all based on Airplay 2, there is a chance (if somewhat slim) that we'll also be able to control volume and other transport controls later on.

-### Installation
+## Installation

-This plugin is published through NPM and should be installed globally:
+Install via NPM globally:

 ```
 sudo npm install -g --unsafe-perm homebridge-roon-outputs
 ```

-Alternative you can install this through [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) if you are using that.
+Alternatively you can install this through [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x).
 Just search for `homebridge-roon-outputs`.

 Take a look at the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for help installing Homebridge if you haven't already.

-### Configuration
+## Configuration

 Add the `RoonOutputs` platform to your `config.json`: